AryanilAD/Innomatics_projects/README.md

+#Innomatics_Research_Labs_Projects

-<h1>In this Repository, I have included all the interesting projects that i have worked on for Innomatics Research Labs.
-It scales mostly to Python problem solving, ML and DL</h1>
+<h2>In this Repository, I have included all the interesting projects that i have worked on for Innomatics Research Labs.
+It scales mostly to Python problem solving, ML and DL</h2>